Architectural Engineering MEng

 - Civil Engineering Skills with Manufacturing

 This module aims to give students the tools to become excellent engineers.
-This begins with the ability to communicate their designs through hand sketches and through the use of AutoCAD (a graphical design package).
+This begins with the ability to communicate their designs through hand sketches and through the use of software.
 Students are then expected to use peer assessment to assess their drawings so they can understand how not only to create drawings but also how to effectively present information on them too.
 Basic skills in computer programming are also introduced to give students the ability to solve complex problems.
-In second semester the module concentrates on manufacturing skills (with a practical aspect), culminating in a group field project.20 credits
+In second semester the module concentrates on manufacturing skills and surveying skills (both with a practical aspect).20 credits

 - Civil and Structural Engineering Mechanics 1